GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 ## Other interfaces

 There are additional interfaces that enable manipulating the branch locations of DOM nodes.
-The EventTarget interface, which provides us with `addEventListener()` and `removeEventListener()`, is inherited by the Node and Window interfaces.
-In turn, the Element, Document, and DocumentFragment (which we saw in the custom elements) interfaces inherit from Node, and the HTMLElement interface inherits from Element.
+The [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface, which provides us with [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [`removeEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener), is inherited by the [`Node`](https://developer.mozilla.org/en-US/docs/Web/API/Node) and [`Window`](https://developer.mozilla.org/en-US/docs/Web/API/Window) interfaces.
+In turn, the Element, Document, and DocumentFragment (which we saw in [custom elements](/learn/html/template)) interfaces inherit from Node, and the HTMLElement interface inherits from Element.

 ### The `node` interface

 Every type of DOM node is represented by an interface based on [`Node`](https://developer.mozilla.org/docs/Web/API/Node), which provides information and methods as elements relate to the DOM tree.
-The Node interface enables querying and adding modes to the node tree.
+The `Node` interface enables querying and adding nodes to the node tree.

 Douglas Crockford's famous "walk the DOM" function, makes use of Node's [`firstChild`](https://developer.mozilla.org/docs/Web/API/Node/firstChild) and the [`nextSibling`](https://developer.mozilla.org/docs/Web/API/Node/nextSibling) properties.